-Beef Daube – it’s Provencal Beef Stew!
-Made with red wine, rosemary, thyme and bay leaves; it’s slow roasted till all the flavors meld together and the beef is melt-in-your-mouth tender and crazy delicious!
+Beef Daube, aka Provencal Beef Stew!
+With red wine and herbs it’s slow roasted till the beef is super tender and so delicious!

 Bonjour and Bon Appétit from Provence!
 You’re going to love this Provencal Beef Stew!

 Scott and I planned a little side trip to France in the midst of our visit with family in London.
 We rented a flat for a week in Apt, smack dab in the heart of Provence but I have to say, when we landed in Marseille on Wednesday and saw gray, cloudy skies and pouring rain, we couldn’t help but wonder if perhaps someone had played a trick on us.
 Did the plane just circle around Heathrow for a few hours and then plop us right back down in London?

 Nope, definitely not!
 Thursday morning brought clear blue skies with mild temperatures, and we’ve been loving our temporary home-away-from-home.
 Apt is perched on the edge of the beautiful Luberon mountains and it’s charming city center is old and quaint, dating back to the Roman times.
 We’ll be posting more about Apt, our apartment and the surrounding area, as well as sharing a delightful Provencal culinary school we attended; but I couldn’t wait any longer to tell you about what’s become a favorite Café recipe lately; Beef Daube.